ReactiveSets/toubkal/README.md

     }
 ```

+### Version 0.3.0 - Authentication && Authorizations, Persistance

+This version is the first version allowing to build complex streaming applications.

+Pipelet API has been significantly refactored and getting close to version 1.0 API.

+ETA: October 21st 2015.

+#### Remaining Goals:

+- Dynamic Authorizations Query Dataflow from user id
+- Multi-provider Sign-in Widget
+- At least 1200 continuous integration tests

+##### Work in progress:

+- Authentication with Passport
+  - Provider credentials from configuration
+  - User Identities Management
+  - Dynamic Routes Management
+  - Integration with express
+  - Integration with socket_io_xxx pipelets

+- join() pipelet:
+  - Adding tests
+  - Finalize outer joins (left, right, full)
+  - Optmizations: stateless output
+  - Refactoring and documentation

+##### Already developped:

+- 1085 continuous integration tests

+- MySQL read/write dataflows pipelets:
+  - mysql(): provides read/write dataflows for MySQL table, uses lower-level pipelets:
+    - mysql_connections(): manages MySQL connections

+    - mysql_read(): statelessly read MySQL table:
+      - Builds SELECT ..
+WHERE from downstream query

+    - mysql_write(): statelessly writes (DELETE and INSERT) to MySQL table

+    - configuration(): to retrieve MySQL user credentials, removing credentials from code

+- react(): Facebook React client-side pipelet

+- next(): a pipelet to maintain auto-incremented attributes on trigger

+- Operations Optimizer:
+  - waits for transactions to complete to emit operations
+  - on transaction completion, emits optimized operations, i.e. the minimum set of adds, removes and updates

+- Examples:
+  - Examples server to serve assets and data for client examples, using configuration files for datasets
+  - Teaser using socket_io_server(), flow(), filter(), order(), trace(), and table()
+  - Reactive user table with react()
+  - Chat using socket_io_server() and form()

+- Refactor / stabilize pipelet API

+- Error handling using 'error' dataflow
+  - Error values have the following attributes:
+    - flow (String): the string 'error'
+    - code (String): the error code
+    - message (String): an optional error message
+    - operation (String): 'add' or 'remove', the operation that caused the error
+    - error_flow (String): the flow for which the error occured
+    - sender (String): an identification of the sender of the operation to allow
+      routing back to sender.
+Sender's valued comes from operations option 'sender'
+    - values (Array of Objects): the values for which the error occured

+  - Allows downstream pipelets to handle errors by reverting failed operations:
+    - a failed add is reverted by remove
+    - a failed remove is reverted by add
+    - errors can be routed back to sender using filters for the flow and sender attributes

+  - Error dataflow is handled specifically by some core pipelets:
+    - set_flow() does not alter the flow attribute when set to 'error'
+    - unique_set() forwards incomming errors to underlying set

+- Refactor modules, packaging:
+  - use undefine() to load modules from any situation, node, browser, AMD loaders
+  - split into meaningful subdirectories to eventually split the project into subprojects

+- Concurrent Transactions Synchronization with branch tags

 - Refactor pipelet class model:
   - Ease the definition of multiple, semantically distinct, inputs and outputs without definining pipelets
   - Define Plug base class for: